Woazim/imaGL/Readme.md

 Pixel format and type are choosen to be as close as the one in the file, with never loosing data.

-Some helper class templates can be usefull to read pixels.
+Some helper class templates can be usefull to read/write pixels.
 The most important is `Pixel<CImaGL::EPixelFormat pf, CImaGL::EPixelType pt>` that you can cast from `CImaGL::pixels()`.

 ``` cpp
 //Suppose that img is a RGBA / UShort image.